org-arl/unet-blog/_posts/2018-09-27-AUV-to-transponder Range Estimation Application using UnetStack.md

+---
+layout: post
-## AUV-to-transponder range estimation application using UnetStack
+title: AUV-to-transponder range estimation application using UnetStack
+date: 27/9/2018
+author: Manu Ignatius
+categories: howto
+feature-img: "assets/img/transponder.jpg"
+thumbnail: "assets/img/transponder.jpg"
+tags: [howto, modems, localization, agents, ranging, algorithm]
+---

 It is a common practice to attach a transponder to various underwater assets (both static and mobile) for short and long term field deployments.
 These transponders can act as a beacon that can be utilized for localization.
 An underwater vehicle (e.g. AUV, ROV) will be able to do sequential ranging to find the location of the transponder during a search and rescue operation.